Vyral/base-template/_posts/2018-05-16-the-key-steps-of-a-mortgage-pre-approval.md

 {% include youtube.html %}

-There's no doubt about it.
-It's a very competitive market today if you are looking to buy a home.
+There's no doubt about it, it's a very competitive market today if you are looking to buy a home.

 Inventory is near record lows, and more and more homebuyers are entering the market.
 This means **you need every advantage to grab that perfect home** when you do find it.